 Supply of Derrick Operators

-The Derrick Operator industry is concentrated in Texas, Oklahoma, and New Mexico.
+The Derrick Operator industry is not particularly concentrated in any state.

 Would you make a good derrick operator?
 Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!